peterhinch/micropython-async/v3/docs/TUTORIAL.md

 default sockets block until a specified read or write operation completes.
 `asyncio` supports blocking sockets by using `select.poll` to prevent them from blocking the scheduler.
 In most cases it is simplest to use this mechanism.
+Note that the `asyncio` stream mechanism employs it.
 Example client and server code may be found in the `client_server` directory.
-The `userver` application uses `select.poll` explicitly to poll the server socket.
-The client sockets use it implicitly in that the `asyncio` stream mechanism employs it.

 Note that `socket.getaddrinfo` currently blocks.
 The time will be minimal in the example code but if a DNS lookup is required the blocking period could be